 Driving in Ukraine can be hazardous.
 Roads outside major cities are of a low standard and poorly lit.
 Drivers can be aggressive, drive at excessive speeds, and ignore the road rules.
 Rural roads are often used by unsafe vehicles.
 Driving under the influence of alcohol is common despite the zero tolerance law.
 Pedestrians should take particular care as drivers may not stop at crossings and regularly park on footpaths.
 For further advice, see our

 road travel page.

 MH17 crash site: On 17 July 2014 Malaysia Airlines flight MH17 from Amsterdam to Kuala Lumpur was downed near Grabovo in Donetsk province.
-We continue to advise against all travel to this area due to the ongoing conflict.
-Any remaining aircraft wreckage found at the accident site should be treated as a crime scene and disturbed as little as possible.
+Do not travel to this area due to the ongoing conflict.
+Any remaining aircraft wreckage found at the accident site should be treated as a crime scene.
 Removing or disturbing material can seriously hamper an investigation.